Jon Stewart: Early life and education

 Stewart was born Jonathan Stuart Leibowitz at Doctors Hospital on the Upper East Side of Manhattan, New York City.
 His father, Donald Leibowitz (1931–2013), was an energy coordinator for the New Jersey Department of the Treasury, and his mother, Marian Leibowitz (née Laskin), was a teacher and later an educational consultant.
-Stewart's family is Ashkenazi Jewish; his parents had immigrated to the United States from Europe.
+Stewart's family is Ashkenazi Jewish.
 One of his grandfathers was born in Manzhouli, present-day China.
 He is the second of four sons, with older brother Lawrence and younger brothers Dan and Matthew.

-Stewart's parents divorced when he was eleven years old, and he became largely estranged from his father.
+Stewart's parents divorced when he was eleven, and he became largely estranged from his father.
 Due to their strained relationship, Stewart dropped his surname and began using his middle name alone, stating: "There was a thought of using my mother's maiden name, but I thought that would be just too big a 'fuck you' to my dad....
 Did I have some problems with my father?
 Yes.
-Yet people always view [changing my surname] through the prism of ethnic identity."
-He had his surname legally changed to "Stewart" in 2001.
+Yet people always view [changing my last name] through the prism of ethnic identity."
+He had his last name legally changed to "Stewart" in 2001.
 In 2015, he described his relationship with his father as "still complicated" after his father's death two years earlier.
 Stewart and his older brother, Lawrence, who was previously the chief operating officer of NYSE Euronext (the parent company of the New York Stock Exchange), grew up in Lawrenceville, New Jersey.
 Stewart has stated that he experienced much antisemitism as a child, having been bullied frequently due to his Jewish identity.
 He describes himself in high school as "very into Eugene Debs and a bit of a leftist."
 Stewart grew up in the era of the Vietnam War and the Watergate scandal, which inspired in him "a healthy skepticism towards official reports."
 His first job was working with his brother at a Woolworth's store, and he has jokingly said that being fired by Lawrence himself was one of the "scarring events" of his youth.
 He has also credited renowned television producer Norman Lear as someone who "raised me."